 Personal and professional development tools

-Psychometric tests and Open 360 feedback can successfully enhance self-awareness.
+Psychometric tests and Open 360 feedback can successfully enhance self-awareness and support personal development in the workplace.
 Individuals who focus on cultivating both internal and external self-awareness, and welcome constructive feedback from colleagues and peers, experience rewards that increased self-perception provides.
 Those who truly become self-aware constantly make adjustments to their behaviour and interactions based on the knowledge gained from Behavioural Assessments and Open 360 Feedback.

 An Open 360 is a great way to gain external self-awareness and understand how the people around you perceive you.
 360 feedback will help you to highlight strengths and development in areas relevant to you in your current environment.
 An Open 360 evaluation is essential to growth, as most people are not aware of other's perception of them.